jeremysb1/website/README.md

 ## About Project

-A portfolio website with HTML and CSS.
+A portfolio website showcasing projects and professional details about me.

 ## Technologies Used